comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 $$\textrm{-log p}(y\textrm{|X)} = -\ \textrm{score(X,y)} + \underset{y' \in Y({x})}{\text{logadd}} (\textrm{score(X,y')})$$

-then, replacing the $$\textrm{score}$$ by it's definition:
+then, replacing the $$\textrm{score}$$ by its definition:

 $$ = - (\sum_{i=0}^{n} \textrm{T}_{y_i,y_{i+1}} + \sum_{i=1}^{n} \textrm{P}_{i,y_i}) + \underset{y' \in Y({x})}{\text{logadd}}(\sum_{i=0}^{n} \textrm{T}_{y'_i,y'_{i+1}} + \sum_{i=1}^{n} \textrm{P}_{i,y_i})$$

-The first term is score for the true data.
-Computing the second term might be computationally expensive since it requires summing over the $$k^{n}$$ different sequences in $$Y(x)$$, i.e., the set of all possible label sequences for $$x$$.
+The first term is the score for the true data.
+Computing the second term might be computationally expensive since it requires summing over the $$k^{n}$$ different sequences in $$Y(x)$$, i.e. the set of all possible label sequences for $$x$$.
 This computation can be solved using a variant of the Viterbi algorithm, the forward algorithm.

-The gradients are then computed using back-propagation, since the CRF is inside the neural-network.
-Note that the transition scores in the matrix are randomly initialized - or can also bee initialized based on some criteria, to speed up training - and will be updated automatically during your training process.
+The gradients are then computed using back-propagation since the CRF is inside the neural-network.
+Note that the transition scores in the matrix are randomly initialized, but they can also be initialized based on some criteria to speed up training.
+The parameters will be updated automatically during the training process.

 ### __Inference: determining the most likely label sequence $$y$$ given $$X$$__

-Decoding is to search for the single label sequence with the largest joint probability conditioned on the input sequence:
+Decoding is equivalent to searching for the single label sequence with the largest joint probability conditioned on the input sequence:

 $$\underset{y}{\arg\max}\ \textrm{p(y|X;}\theta)$$